gfargo/potion-wars/readme.md

-# Terminal Potion Wars 🧪🏰
+# Potion Wars 🧪🏰

-Welcome to **Terminal Potion Wars**!
+Welcome to **Potion Wars**!
 A text-based strategy game built with React and Ink, bringing a magical potion-peddling experience right to your command line. 💻🎮

 ## Overview 🌟

-Terminal Potion Wars is an open-source project that puts you in the shoes of a medieval potion peddler in a fantastical kingdom.
-It's perfect for strategy game enthusiasts and developers who want to enjoy a quick game break without leaving their terminal.
+Potion Wars is an RPG text adventure game that puts you in the shoes of a medieval potion peddler in a fantastical kingdom.
 Brew low, sell high, and become the ultimate potion entrepreneur while avoiding the dangers of the realm! 🧪💰

 ## Features ✨